Calendar : Java Glossary

 ISO day of week

-Day of the week 1 to 7 for this date according to the ISO standard ISO-8601.
+Day of the week 1 to 7 for this date according to the ISO-8601 (International Standards Organisation # 8601 (date/time)).
 Monday = 1… Sunday = 7.

 ISO week number

-Week number 01 to 53 of the year this date falls in, according to the rules of ISO standard ISO-8601.
+Week number 01 to 53 of the year this date falls in, according to the rules of ISO-8601.
 Week 1 of any year is the week that contains 4 January, or equivalently week 1 of any year is the week that contains the first Thursday in January.
 A week that lies partly in one year and partly in another is assigned a number in the year in which most of its days lie.
 Most years have 52 weeks, but years that start on a Thursday and leap years that start on a Wednesday have 53 weeks.
 January 1 may well be in week 53 of the previous year!
 ISO specifies a lead 0 to create a 2-digit year.
 Java does not do that unless you code the display specially.

 Julian Date